apoyezzhayev/ml_project_template/README.md

   - **[tools](./production/tools/)** (Python/Bash): any scripts usde for defined preprocessings, model launches, etc.
   - **[src](./production/src/)** (Python): Production code and utility functions that are distilled from the research phase and used across multiple scripts.
 Should only contain refactored and tested Python scripts/modules.
 Installable via pip.

-## Conventions
+## Template usage:
+- Add LICENSE
+- Rename `production/src` to your project's name if necessary

-Delete corresponding `.gitkeep` files when commit into the directory.
+- Delete corresponding `.gitkeep` files when commit into the directory.
+- Delete `TODel` sections in README
+- Fill `TODO` sections

 ### Code Artifacts